maziarraissi/PINNs/docs/index.md

 where $$u(t,x)$$ denotes the latent (hidden) solution, $$\mathcal{N}[\cdot;\lambda]$$ is a nonlinear operator parametrized by $$\lambda$$, and $$\Omega$$ is a subset of $$\mathbb{R}^D$$.
 Now, the problem of data-driven discovery of partial differential equations poses the following question: given a small set of scattered and potentially noisy observations of the hidden state $$u(t,x)$$ of a system, what are the parameters $$\lambda$$ that best describe the observed data?

 In what follows, we will provide an overview of our two main approaches to tackle this problem, namely continuous time and discrete time models, as well as a series of results and systematic studies for a diverse collection of benchmarks.
 In the first approach, we will assume availability of scattered and potential noisy measurements across the entire spatio-temporal domain.
-In the latter, we will try to infer the unknown parameters $\lambda$ from only two data snapshots taken at distinct time instants.
+In the latter, we will try to infer the unknown parameters $$\lambda$$ from only two data snapshots taken at distinct time instants.
 All data and codes used in this manuscript are publicly available on [GitHub](https://github.com/maziarraissi/PINNs).

 #### Continuous Time Models